Florida chicken tender restaurant chain plans to add 4 venues each in Charleston, Columbia

 During the trial period, customers will be able to test the full array of benefits, including unlimited free deliveries from stores, fuel discounts and access to tools that make shopping faster for families.

 Customers in South Carolina can sign up at walmart.com/plus.
-The membership will cost $98 a year or $12.95 a month and includes a 15-day free trial period.
+The membership costs $98 a year or $12.95 a month and includes a 15-day free trial period.

-"We can’t wait for customers to use Walmart+ as a way to keep more time on their calendars and money in their pockets," said Janey Whiteside, chief customer officer, Walmart.
-"We designed Walmart+ to be the ultimate life hack for customers, pulling together benefits they told us would be most helpful to them today and in the future.
-Its usefulness will only grow from here."